 There are a handful of fitness trackers that can be taken into the pool and report on your swimming sessions.
-The Misfit Shine 2 (and its Speedo Shine brethren) will track lengths in the pool, while the Withings Go can record duration and calorie burn.
-Fitbit has also come to the party with the Fitbit Flex 2, the first waterproof tracking, albeit with simplified swimming metrics.
+The Misfit Shine 2 (and its Speedo Shine brethren) will track lengths in the pool, while the Nokia Go can record duration and calorie burn.
+Fitbit has also come to the party with the Fitbit Flex 2, its first waterproof tracker, which offers you simplified swimming metrics.

 Read this: Waterproofing and wearables explained

 Moov Now will detect strokes and offer data on your technique, offering a lot more for obsessed swimmers.
-Neither can detect heart rate in the pool – for that you would have to move into proper sports watches.
-Even then, it's not all that great.
+Neither can detect heart rate in the pool β for that you would have to move into proper sports watches.
+And even then, it's not all that great.

 Understanding heart rate tech

-Heart rate tracking on activity bands is now commonplace and provides a big boost in accuracy in terms of the calorific burn from your day.
+Heart rate tracking on activity bands is now commonplace, providing a big boost in accuracy in terms of the calorific burn from your day.
 However, the type of tracking differs hugely.

-In terms of comprehensiveness the Fitbit Charge 2 is one of the best options, as it includes a heart rate monitor for 24/7 bpm readings, live monitoring of exercise and VO2 Max too, so you can quantify your fitness.
-The Garmin Vivosmart HR range does much the same, and both place a priority on resting heart rate progress and a measure of your underlying health.
+In terms of comprehensiveness, the Charge 2 is one of the best options, as it includes a heart rate monitor for 24/7 bpm readings, live monitoring of exercise and VO2 Max, too, so you can quantify your fitness.
+Garmin's fresh Vivosmart 3 does much of the same, while also placing a priority on your breathing and heart rate variability to determine how stressed you are.